PedroPureza/PedroPureza/README.md

 * **Software Engineer** - _Poatek_
   * ( jan 2024 - present ).

-## 🌱 I'm Currently Learning
-I am currently learning and using Next and Node.JS in a client project that uses AI 🤫

 ## 📫 How to Reach Me
 Feel free to get in touch with me through the following channels: